What is this?

 Does someone pay you to say nice things about their products?
 You seem to really like a lot of things!
 Can I pay you to say nice things about my (thing)?

 For the body of our podcasts and shownotes, we don’t take any product in exchange for a good review- ever.
 Most of the things we like and recommend we found on our own.
 Sometimes we do get books but any publisher takes their chances- we will only recommend it if we truly liked it.
-(And we have stacks of books we weren’t all that crazy about that or didn’t tie into our subjects that we have never mentioned or promoted.)
+(We have stacks of books we weren’t all that crazy about that or didn’t tie into our subjects that we have never mentioned or promoted.)
 We will ALWAYS make note if we received a complimentary item.
 It does us no good to be coy about it.

 Two women.
 Half the population.
 Several thousand years of history.
 About an hour.
 Go.